-- It cannot be found; or - It would involve the unwarranted disclosure of the affairs of another individual or a deceased person; or - ► It would be likely to prejudice the maintenance of the law; or - It would breach professional privilege; or - ▶ It would breach a condition of material placed in any library, museum or archive; or - ▶ It would constitute contempt of court or of the House of Representatives; or - ► The request is made by a defendant; or - ► The request is frivolous or vexatious, or the information requested is trivial.
+- It cannot be found; or - It would involve the unwarranted disclosure of the affairs of another individual or a deceased person; or - It would be likely to prejudice the maintenance of the law; or - It would breach professional privilege; or - · It would breach a condition of material placed in any library, museum or archive; or - It would constitute contempt of court or of the House of Representatives; or - The request is made by a defendant; or - The request is frivolous or vexatious, or the information requested is trivial.

-If an employer refuses access to the personal information requested under the grounds detailed in the Act the employer must give the reason for the refusal and the requestor's right to make a complaint to the Commissioner in respect of the refusal, unless disclosure of the grounds would prejudice the interests protected by non disclosure.
+If an employer refuses access under these grounds, the employer usually must give the reason for the refusal and inform the requestor of their right to make a complaint to the Commissioner in respect of the refusal.
+The exception is if disclosure of the grounds would prejudice the interests being protected by non-disclosure.

-If personal information is provided the employer must be satisfied of the identity of the requestor and must not provide information if the employer has reasonable grounds to believe that the request is made under the threat of physical or mental harm.
+If personal information is provided, the employer must be satisfied of the identity of the requestor.
+They must not provide information if they have reasonable grounds to believe that the request is made under the threat of physical or mental harm.
 They must ensure that any personal information provided is received only by the person making the request, or for whom the request is being made.

-If an information privacy request would prejudice any interest otherwise protected by sections 49 to 53 then the employer may neither confirm nor deny that it holds the information, or some of the information.
+If an information privacy request would prejudice any interest otherwise protected by sections 49 to 53 then the employer may neither confirm nor deny that it holds the information, or some of it.
 The employer must inform the requestor of their right to make a complaint to the Commissioner in respect of their response.